kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - If you find that method of checking awkward, the timing of level 9 provides a convenient way to check as well.
 If you hit level 9 anytime before the [Jedi Mine Trick](<../Techniques/Jedi Mine Trick>) on Uthar (including after his first conversation), then you are guaranteed to hit level 11 correctly.
 This does not necessarily guarantee the final threshold, however, as there is a small range of XP where you can hit level 11 but Bastila and Jolee will not hit level 10.

 **Backups:**
-- The first backup is to try to kill an extra enemy or two on Korriban (shyracks), Leviathan (Sith Soldiers), Kashyyyk (Katarn or Kinrath), or Lehon (not many good options).
+- The first backup is to try to kill an extra enemy or two on Korriban (shyracks), Leviathan (Sith Soldiers), Kashyyyk (Katarn or Kinrath), Lehon (not many good options), or Star Forge (random Dark Jedi/Sith soldier).
 Depending on the enemy you pick and how quickly they die, this can be the fastest way to make up extra experience.
 - The second backup is to kill Bastila on the Star Forge.
 This has the benefit of knowing for sure whether or not you hit level 11, as well as giving a lot of experience (1350 XP for challenge rating 18 at level 10), almost always ensuring you hit your last two thresholds.
 But this backup requires a longer conversation and a tougher fight than some random monster somewhere, so it may be slightly slower.

 **Party Experience:**